 NAPCP’s International Image Competition is a globally acclaimed annual digital/online photography competition.
 The purpose of the International Image Competition is to certify and commend images from our Member Community that epitomize compelling impact, creativity and style, technical merit, and overall distinction.
 Critiques are available for the purpose of education and growth.
-Eight Best in Category Winners are featured in Inspired magazine; Placing Winners and Images of Merit from all categories are featured in the online International Image Competition Winning Galleries.
+Nine Best in Category Winners are featured in Inspired magazine; Placing Winners and Images of Merit from all categories are featured in the online International Image Competition Winning Galleries.
 Additionally, Image Competition rewards talent with medallions, priority listing in our directory, vendor endorsements, NAPCP Photographer of the Year points, press, and professional recognition.

 Ashley is an award-winning Atlanta-area photographer, specializing in families and children with an occasional commercial project on the side.
 A mom of four, her love for photography was born alongside the birth of her first child, and grew into her business, Ashley McBroom Photography, years later.
 She is most known for her underwater portrait work, where she loves to use color, movement, and soft light to create fine art for her clients’ walls.
 She mentors other underwater photographers, coaching them on everything from gear to settings to editing.
 Ashley was honored to be named NAPCP’s 2019 Photographer of the Year and had one of her favorite underwater images displayed in Times Square.